Custom campaign tracking

 Apply to

-This setting defines which channels should the default attribute be applied to, either for selected specific channels or all of them.
+Choose which channels should use this default attribute - specific channels or all of them.

 Required field